Theloudestsound/Theloudestsound/README.md

  ---

-A little about me, thanks I didn't add to my straw or rentry:
+A little about me, things I didn't add to my straw or rentry:

 I’m Mic ,  an alter in the Meowatastic System.
 I don’t front very often unless our co-host, Mystic, is feeling really stressed or uncomfortable with fronting.
 I don’t usually play Ponytail, but since I actually enjoy it, I might start using it more often!